ken-neth-wang/crop-insurance/notebooks/# NOTES ON WHAT TO DO.md

 # NOTES ON WHAT TO DO

-break up into monthly rain (more granualr vector), maybe try add more months in the beginnings, total, monthly, cumulative (infer things from weights), regress on each, just try to remove variables / preven overfitting them

-done this, don't have enough good data to make a good yield function tbh, 0.3 R2
+1. break up into monthly rain (more granualr vector), maybe try add more months in the beginnings, total, monthly, cumulative (infer things from weights), regress on each, just try to remove variables / preven overfitting them wed feb 8: done this, don't have enough good data to make a good yield function tbh, 0.3 R2

-variables: growing degree days (find base temperature, which is 54 for soybeans), humidity
+2. add variables (growing degree days into the function): growing degree days (find base temperature, which is 54 for soybeans), humidity wed feb 8: haven't done this,not enough yield points to include

-1. make sure low troughs are good
+3. make sure low troughs are good feb 8: checked using plot_summary_trials, makes sense from what I know

-2. rainfall multiple factors, growing degree days into the function
+4. add in insurance
 insurance policies, you just buy x amount of insurance

 1. vary over cash and insurance